Introduction

 The above Nginx configuration creates a new reverse proxy connection to the ImgProxy application port

-and accepts HTTP connections using your domainimgproxy.example.com
+8080and accepts HTTP connections using your domainimgproxy.example.com.Activate the configuration file.

 console$ sudo ln -s /etc/nginx/sites-available/imgproxy.example.com /etc/nginx/sites-enabled/